almibe/chonky/README.md

 Users are left to come up with their own naming schemes but I suggest something like `module-name:event-name`.
 Chonky tries to fail fast when there could be a potential problem so Chonky panics if more than one addressee has the same address.
 This is the only time Chonky panics and most of the time addressee registration happens at startup.
-The second part is a function pointer that is called when a message is passed to that address.
+The second part is a function pointer that is called when a message stream is passed to that address.

 ### Messages
 A message is simply a Vec&lt;u8&gt; payload.
 In the same way that users need to come up with their own agreed upon naming scheme, users need to come up with an agreed upon serialization.
 My reccomendation would be to use [bincode](https://github.com/servo/bincode) on an agreed upon data strucutre.
+Since Chonky is only used for inter-module communication serialization only has to be done a few places in a large application.
+Once I've worked on this project longer I'll probably add some helper functions/macros to help deal with these conversions.